ArctosDB/documentation-wiki/_documentation/locality.markdown

     "junction" should be spelled out and followed by "with" or "of."
     -   **Example 1:**  10 km S junction of Hwy.
 1 and Hwy.
 5
     -   **Example 2:**  junction of Strawberry Creek with Oxford Ave.
+-   Do not include any information which is not locality-lalated.
+This includes but is not limited to:
+    - Comments regarding the health of an individual, such as
+        - 12.6 mi E Gladstone, DOR on US 56
+        -  Additional data collected April 1988 dead on road 11.5 grams little fat LE 11cm, WS 16cm skull ossified testes N2mm 4mm no molt
+    - Past or present weather, terrain, or vegetation observations, such as
+        -  Approx 5 mi E Alamos (on steep rocky hillside w/ heavy brush cover)
+        - Additional data "found below lighthouse after foggy E. wind night" 19.9 grams "skull ossified "very fat" "no molt" testes L 6mm diameter, R 6mm LE 14.3cm WS 24.2cm
+    - Local or individual identifiers
+        _  Zuni Webs  Web 2  trap 100  ear tag #8589
 -   Use only the following abbreviations:

       | Word or phrase                      | Abbreviation       | Comment     |